josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 4 - Microservices/README.md

 A microservice is an application architecture where APIs (called **Microservices**) are separeted and connected with a central API called "API" Gateway, responsible to receive all requests, redirect then to its respectives APIs then return the response to the client.

-Each API (including API Gateway) has its own MongoDB data separately to each other.
+Each API (including API Gateway) has its own MongoDB data separated to each other.

 ## Project division
 The project is divided in **API Gateway**, **Cinema Catalog** and **Movies**, where the first is the Gateway and the other two are the APIs connected by it.